The Facts About Erectile Dysfunction

 - Men with severe ED are candidates for micro-penile injections comprised of three or four vasodilators.
 These medications have no side effects as compared to the oral varieties.

-- Depending on a man’s overall health and preexisting conditions, this noninvasive treatment option will greatly alter the landscape in the treatment of ED.
+- Depending on a man’s overall health and preexisting conditions, this noninvasive treatment option will greatly improve erectile dysfunction and performance.

 - Independent, published research papers have proven its safety and efficacy, with 86% of men saying they would recommend it to a friend.